turingschool/portfolios/students/1801-back/clee-pollock/20180420-clee-pollock-m2.markdown

-# First Last - M2 Portfolio
+# Clee Pollock - M2 Portfolio

 ## Goals
 What did you set out to accomplish this module?
 Were you successful?